 St. Paul's Church in Munich Germany

-[Image Courtesy: Rhombur via Canva Pro]
+Image Courtesy: Rhombur via Canva Pro

-The Gothic facade of the church is decorated with carvings, turrets, and interesting sculptures such as gargoyles – some of them really scary.
 Be sure to spot the rose window right above the arched entrance.
 Unlike other Munich churches, St. Paul’s has a more austere interior bereft of Baroque designs and Rococo frescoes.

 Paulskirche is located near Theresienwiese, the grounds that host Oktoberfest every year.
-So if you feel like heading to an architectural masterpiece on your way to Oktoberfest next time, just drop by.
-The church has a small observation deck from where you catch splendid views of the city as well as of the Alps on a sunny bright day.
+So, if you feel like visiting an architectural masterpiece on your way to Oktoberfest next time, just drop by.

 Abbey Church of St. Anna